Declaration of Facts: Aftermath

-Historical assessment
+Historical analysis

-German historian Detlef Garbe viewed the Declaration as part of the group's efforts to adapt at a time of increasing persecution.
-He said the use of the Zion's Glorious Hope hymn at the opening of the Berlin convention was an effort to make a good impression with the world and not a coincidence that the song shared the same melody as the German national anthem.
-He said the wording of the document presented the denomination as an organization with a positive attitude towards the German state and with common interests with the new rulers.
+German historian Detlef Garbe believes that the Declaration of Facts was part of the group's efforts to adapt at a time of increasing persecution.
+He said the use of the Zion's Glorious Hope hymn at the opening of the Berlin convention was intended to leave a good impression to outsiders by sharing the same melody as the German national anthem.
+He also noted that the wording of the document presented the denomination as an organization with a positive attitude towards the German state that held common interests with it.
 Garbe said that in repudiating accusations that the Witnesses had received financial support from the Jews, the group "clearly distanced itself from another group under persecution".
-He noted the use of "anti-Jewish slogans" in the document, which was written less than three months after the boycott of Jewish stores in Germany, but said the Witnesses were not guilty of antisemitism.
-Yet Garbe said the Declaration's description of the Anglo-American empire as "the most oppressive empire on earth" did undermine the group's claims to political neutrality.

-Garbe said later publications of the Watch Tower Society had misrepresented the Declaration as a "resolution of protest" and had also falsely claimed that Balzereit had "watered down" the society's publications in his translation of Rutherford's original document.
-He said the criticism of Balzereit in the Witnesses' 1974 Yearbook was an attempt to place responsibility on the German branch leader for the society's attempts to adapt.
+He noted the use of "anti-Jewish slogans" in the document, which was written less than three months after the boycott of Jewish stores in Germany, but did not consider the Witnesses to be antisemitic.
+Garbe said later publications of the Watch Tower Society had misrepresented the Declaration of Facts as a "resolution of protest" and had also falsely claimed that Balzereit had "watered down" its publications in his translation of Rutherford's original document.
+He said the criticism of Balzereit in the Witnesses' 1974 Yearbook was an attempt to place responsibility on the German branch leader for the religion's attempts to adapt.
+Garbe said the Declaration's description of the Anglo-American empire as "the most oppressive empire on earth" also undermines the group's claims to political neutrality.

-Canadian historian Professor James Penton, a former Jehovah's Witness and critic of the group, claimed the Declaration was a compromising document that proves "that Watch Tower leaders were attempting to pander to the Nazis, for the Declaration of Facts and the letter to Hitler were in many ways saying exactly what the Nazis themselves were saying".
-Penton said the Declaration's "antisemitic" statements about Jews mirrored statements made in Hitler's Mein Kampf and Propaganda Minister Joseph Goebbels' 1927 essay Wir fordern as well as those published by Nazi propagandist Julius Streicher as the Jewish boycott began.